iLectrik04/Python/README.md

-# Python L1MI
+# Python

-All my script.
+You will find my python scripts with their subjects